Diversity, Equity & Inclusion

 5. I feel comfortable asking my manager for flexibility

-The questions above represent the Inclusion pillar of the Core Values, ensuring our employees feel that they can bring their “whole” selves to work and have equal opportunities at work.
-These questions tie directly to our DEI strategy.
+The questions above represent the Inclusion pillar of the Core Values, tying directly to our DEI strategy.

 Supporting Diverse Employee Business Networks